larsenjohn/herebyaccident/_posts/2017-05-28-screw-video.md

 published: true
 ---

-# Video backgrounds: or how to punish your user #
+# Video backgrounds, I just...
+I.. #

 I know what you are thinking.
 So, just stop it already.
 They want it to happen.
 Doesn't matter that they *never* work, or that the video will cause seizures.
 They want it to happen and they saw it happen.